OilerNetwork/pitchlake-monorepo/contracts/documentation.md

 Fossil is used to supply L1 data (and computations performed on L1 data) from specific timestamp ranges to a vault.
 Data from Fossil is needed once per round, at the very end.
 The data received from Fossil is used to settle the current round, and initialize/deploy the next, the values are:

 - `TWAP` - The TWAP of L1 basefee over the last 30 days
-  - This is used as the settlement price for the current round, and is used to determind the strike price of the next round
+  - This is used as the settlement price for the current round, and is used to determined the strike price of the next round
 - `max_return` - The max 30d returns of 30d TWAPs in the last 3 months.
 This is essentially the most the 30d TWAP has moved in the last 3 months.
   - This is used to calculate the cap level for the next round
 - `reserve_price` - The calculated minimum price to charge for a single option.